Table of Contents

 Addiction, like other chronic, relapsing diseases, follows a progression.
-That’s not to say each person’s experience with the condition is exactly the same, because it’s not.
-However, in breaking down its development from beginning to disease, most experts agree that there are 5 stages of addiction.
+That’s not to say each person’s experience is exactly the same, because it’s not.
+However, in breaking down the development from beginning to disease, most experts agree there are 5 stages of addiction.

-When considering addiction, most people will automatically think about drugs and alcohol or possibly nicotine.
+When considering the stages of addiction, most people usually think about drugs and alcohol, or possibly nicotine.

 It’s important to remember that other behaviors like eating disorders, gambling, and even smartphone use can share similar hallmarks of substance addiction, though usually not with the same health consequences.